-How iOS 15 Privacy Updates Affect Your Marketing Tactics
+How iOS 15 Privacy Updates Affect Email Marketing Tactics

-Possibly the most significant impact marketers will face is a decrease in the accuracy of open rates.
-Going forward, opens will no longer be an indicator that a human has opened a message.
+Possibly the most significant impact marketers face from the iOS 15 privacy update is a decrease in the accuracy of open rates.
+Going forward, email opens will no longer be an indicator that a human has opened a message.
 And while open events have not been an accurate measure of human interest, they have been the most accessible metric for marketers to utilize for making deliverability decisions.

 With this additional layer of inaccuracy, marketers must shift how they look at recipient engagement to be less focused on open events and more focused on other data points.
 This additional context could more accurately indicate a genuine interest from the human receiving the message.

-- Increase the number of open events regardless of if users opened the message
+- Increase the number of open events regardless of whether or not users opened the message

 - Impact the accuracy of this data for recipients across all domains- iOS15 Mail app users that opt-in will utilize email addresses at all mailbox providers